go-skynet/localai-website/content/models/_index.en.md

 If running with docker-compose, simply edit the `.env` file and uncomment the `GALLERIES` variable, and add the one you want to use.

 {{% /notice %}}

+{{% notice note %}}
+You might not find all the models in this gallery.
+Automated CI updates the gallery automatically.
+You can find however most of the models on huggingface (https://huggingface.co/), generally it should be available `~24h` after upload.

+By under any circumstances LocalAI and any developer is not responsible for the models in this gallery, as CI is just indexing them and providing a convenient way to install with an automatic configuration with a consistent API.
+Don't install models from authors you don't trust, and, check the appropriate license for your use case.
+Models are automatically indexed and hosted on huggingface (https://huggingface.co/).
+For any issue with the models, please open an issue on the model gallery repository if it's a LocalAI misconfiguration, otherwise refer to the huggingface repository.
+If you think a model should not be listed, please reach to us and we will remove it from the gallery.
+{{% /notice %}}

 ### List Models